 Moving through the interior of the building, the lobby seamlessly blends the outside arches with a double-height stone space that welcomes its guests gracefully with overlooking balconies and a spiral staircase.
 A central courtyard/ atrium hybrid garden that carves its way upwards throughout the entire building, towards an open skylight.

-The courtyard acts as the lung of the building, drawing natural light and greenery, enjoyed at multiple levels through the balconies.
+The courtyard of the Meandering Arcades project acts as the lung of the building, drawing natural light and greenery, enjoyed at multiple levels through the balconies.
 By the design of its form, allows for a sustainable form of natural cooling.
 Stack Effect, the courtyard performs as a cooling oasis, inspired by the ‘Barjeel’ or ‘Malqaf’ evident in heritage buildings of the region.

 A Building Designed around Art